rainwl/PhysicalSimulationServer/Writerside/topics/Protocol.md

 # Protocol

-I use eCAL to replace shared memory,before this,I need to tidy all related items.
+I use eCAL as the communication suite, which will add some new protocols as well as replace some of the native shared memory.

-## TODO
+## TODO {collapsible="true"}

 | item                                | status |
 |-------------------------------------|--------|